Our mission is to build an independent local hospice and provide specialist palliative care inpatient and day care services for the people of

 The main building provides a central reception area for all departments.
 Visitors to the in-patient unit are received here before crossing the glazed bridge to the adjacent building.
 A quiet room, children’s playroom and overnight family accommodation are provided close by.
 The doctors consulting room is also located in this area.

 The out-patient department provides physiotherapy, OT and complementary therapies and treatment rooms together with a large multipurpose Day Care lounge.
 Meals are prepared in the adjacent catering kitchen which also provides meals for the in-patient unit, members of staff and volunteers.

 Offices are provided for general administration, accounting and fundraising.
 Nursing and catering staff have a separate entrance at the rear of the building where changing rooms, lockers and showers are provided.
 Laundry services including washing and linen storage will all be provided on-site.

-Car parking for 40 vehicles has been allowed for, with defined areas for staff and visitors.
+Car parking for more than 40 vehicles has been allowed for, with defined areas for staff and visitors.
 Formal planted areas, landscaped gardens and a woodland walk complete the scheme.